 What is the ECM Deals Committee?

 The Equity Capital Markets (ECM) Deals Committee assesses the financial and business merits of any proposed New Equity Issue to determine whether a bank will become involved in the New Equity Issue.
-Except in the limited circumstances described below, most banks will not commit to any New Equity Issue without obtaining approval from the ECM Deals Committee.
+Most banks will not commit to any New Equity Issue without obtaining approval from the ECM Deals Committee.

-For each New Equity Issue, Equity Capital Markets will create and maintain a file containing:
+For each New Equity Issue, Equity Capital Markets creates and maintains a file containing:

 - A copy of the Deals Committee Memorandum